manticoresoftware/openapi/out/manticoresearch-go/docs/IndexAPI.md

 > DeleteResponse Delete(ctx).DeleteDocumentRequest(deleteDocumentRequest).Execute()

-Delete a document in an index
+Delete a document in a table